 Soft (Track Condition, Turf) - Usually following prolonged wet weather; horses' hooves sink in and dig up the course; times are considerably slower.

 Speed* - The Equibase Speed Figure tells you how fast a horse has been running in its past races.

 Square - A casual gambler.
 Someone who typically isn't using sophisticated reasoning to make a wager.

-Stewards - Three person panel that determines whether or not any rules violations occurred during the race.
+Stewards - Three-person panel that determines whether or not any rule violations occurred during the race.

 Superfecta (SU)** - Wager type.
 You pick which horses you think will come in first, second, third, and fourth place in exact order.

 Trifecta (TR)** - Wager Type.
 You pick which horses you think will come in first, second, and third place in exact order.

 Wet Fast (Track Condition, Dirt) - Occurs immediately after heavy rain; the track has surface water on it, but the base is still solid, accounting for times similar to (or even faster than) a fast track.

 Win (WN) - Wager type.
 Your horse must come in first.

 Yielding (Track Condition, Turf) - Rain sodden turf which is very soft.